electron/osx-sign/README.md

 ## Collaborators

-Thanks to [seanchas116](https://github.com/seanchas116) for improving the usability of this project implementation.
+Thanks to [seanchas116](https://github.com/seanchas116), and [jasonhinkle](https://github.com/jasonhinkle) for improving the usability of this project implementation.

 ## Related